 I set out to be 30 days sober, and in fact, I had a count down.
 Tonight, a Friday night, on day 30 of my sober summer, I realized that I am back in LOVE with everything and wasn’t going to lose control of that feeling.
 I did however want to be brave and social, so I traveled.
 I went to a local super dive bar alone, sober, and drank a coke.

 I listened to black guy wearing overalls and a Club Med shirt who chanted “Rudy!
 Rudy!
 Rudy!” to the bartender order a “petite glass of merlot” for himself.
 I listened to an LA bro ask for a gluten free cheeseburger.
 I met a local greaser named John that told me he had lived in Venice for 30 years and I felt more comfortable shooting the shit with him then any of my friends.
-I watched a band called the Brobots sing Blink 182’s All the Small Things (if you know this song, you are probably part of The Last Generation)… And I had a fun time just being.
+I watched a band called the Brobots sing Blink 182’s All the Small Things (if you know this song, you are probably part of The Last Gen)… And I had a fun time just being.
 I rode my bike home and had a Bridget Jones romantically running in my underwear euphoric moment.

 Now it’s 2am, I’m totally flowing and I’m writing this… all just high off myself… like Kanye.